 - Arrange filling in bottom crust.

 - Add the top crust.
 If not using a lattice crust, make sure you cut some vent holes!
 This pie dough is fragile and is very challenging to lattice.
-An alternative to a woven lattice would be to layer the pieces asymmetrically as I have done here.
+An alternative to a woven lattice would be to layer the pieces asymmetrically.

 - The cut the excess off the edges and roll them under or simply cut to fit the pie dish.

 - Brush the top of the dough with the whipping cream and then sprinkle with sugar.